Week 2: Have effective meetings and communications

 - (Optional) To add more details to your event, click More options.

 To avoid a lot of emails back and forth discussing the availability of guests for your meetings, let the guests modify the event so they can pick a time that suits them.

 Let guests modify an event:

-- Click Add guests and enter the first few letters of a person’s name or email address.
+- In the Add guests field, enter the first few letters of a person’s name or email address.
 Matching addresses in your organization’s directory appear as you enter text.

 - (Optional) You can add a Google Groups mailing list address to invite a large group of people at once.